ThingLabsIo/ThingLabsIo.github.io/pages/rpi2/rpi2_lab003.md

 {% endhighlight %}

 ### Define Constants and Variables
 There are several constants and variables that you will reference throughout this code.
-This code is written to support the MCP3008 or MCP3208 ADC.
-At the end of this lab you will find a link to the final solution with comments for code changes to support the MCP 3002 (there are minor differences and they are noted throughout tis lab).
+This code is written to support the MCP3008 ADC.
+At the end of this lab you will find a link to the final solution with comments for code changes to support the MCP3208 8-channel/12-bit ADC and the MCP3002 dual-channel/10-bit ADC (there are minor differences and they are noted throughout tis lab).

 {% highlight csharp %}
 public sealed partial class MainPage : Page